-The $30 billion recording music ecosystem originates from a single seed: a copyrighted song.
+The $40 billion recording and publishing music ecosystem originates from a single seed: a copyrighted work.
 But once a creative work sprouts, it enters a murky, fragmented terrain — one that demands a fruitful yield from countless stakeholders yet offers meager return.
 Though U.S. copyright law is rooted in the Constitution, the outdated and inefficient systems for claiming and managing rights have created a productivity lag, driving up costs, and as a result cost disease, and placing an undue burden on the songwriter who owns the work.

 Over time, that work enters the royalty ecosystem—an intricate, byzantine forest of disconnected data points.
 Why?
-Because a songwriter’s catalog is rarely simple.
-Over the course of a career, they may sign with a major label, jump to another, work with an indie for a few songs, self-release others, and repeat the cycle again—often with a rotating cast of rights holders, lawyers, arbiters and middlemen.
+Because an artist’s catalog is rarely simple.
+Over the course of a career, they may sign with a major label, jump to another, work with an indie for a few songs, self-release others, sell their catalog, and repeat the cycle again—often with a rotating cast of rights holders, lawyers, arbiters and middlemen.

 In an industry filled with short-lived executives, commission-driven and often short-sided professionals, and a "fake it till you make it" culture, managing ownership and royalties becomes a time-consuming, costly, and error-prone process.
 This is happening in an industry where lost potential earnings are the norm, not the exception.